piotr-so/steelseries-homepage-project/README.md

 # Steelseries homepage project

 This is Steelseries homepage created in React,  based on *Nader Keshavarz* design with modifications .
 It contains basic funcionalities for components like sliders, carousel, quiz and table.
 Mobile version is also supported.
-You can check it here "link".
+You can check it here [Demo](https://piotr-so.github.io/steelseries-homepage-project/).

 # Mobile version preview